 A major indicator of normalization is assertion by the courts of their authority, and the Government's responsiveness to that authority.
-In the area of treatment of subversive suspects, the government continues For their part, the courts and to ignore the courts. thave become. bar associations are tracoming increasingly assertive the Ambassador's initiatives and by (encouraged by/Embassy programming).
-In a small but growing number of subversive cases the executive is charging suspects before civil judges (BA 7966 is an a number o prisoners are tried by military courts, but no data on YXXXX Other instances of the courts' assertion of authority were reported in BA 8212, BA 8796 and BA 1097.
-The significance of these events grows with their frequency.
+In the area of treatment of subversive suspects, the government continues to ignore the courts.
+For their part, the courts and thave become. bar associations are transcoming increasingly assertive the Ambassador's initiatives and by (encouraged by/Embassy programming).
+In a small but growing number of subversive cases the executive is charging suspects before civil judges (BA 7966 is an a number to prisoners are tried by military courts, but no data on numbers is available.
+NAMES AND STATEMENT AND STATEM YAW.
+Other instances of the courts' assertion of authority were reported in BA 8212, BA 8796 and BA 1097. significance of these events grows with their frequency.